Gyroscope: Gyroscopic principles

 All spinning objects have gyroscopic properties.
 The main properties that an object can experience in any gyroscopic motion are rigidity in space and precession.

 Rigidity in space

-Rigidity in space describes the principle that a gyroscope remains in the fixed position on the plane in which it is spinning, unaffected by the Earth's rotation.
-For example, a bike wheel.
+Rigidity in space describes the principle that a gyroscope remains in the fixed position on the plane in which it is spinning, unaffected by the Earth's rotation. such as with a rotating bike wheel.
 Early forms of gyroscope (not then known by the name) were used to demonstrate the principle.

 Precession

-A simple case of precession, also known as steady precession, can be described by the following relation to Moment:
+A simple case of precession, also known as steady precession, can be described by the following relation to a moment: